 where $w$ is the vertical velocity and the vertical depth variation $\eta$ and the buoyancy $b$ are related by the diagnostic relationship $\partial_z \eta = b$.

-On the f-plane it is again natural to switch to a basis of plane waves.
-The incompressibility constraint in this basis takes the form $k_x u + k_y v + k_z w = 0$ permitting the replacement of $w$ and $\eta$ with $b$, $u$ and $v$.
-In the absence of shear, Eqs.~\eqref{eqn:primitive_eq} correspond to the linear wave operator
+On the f-plane it is again natural to switch to a basis of plane waves which decouples the modes with different wavenumber in the z-direction, $k_z$.
+The incompressibility constraint in this basis takes the form $\nabla \cdot \vec{u} = i(k_x u + k_y v + k_z w) = 0$ permitting the replacement of $w$ and $\eta$ with $b$, $u$ and $v$.
+In the absence of shear, Eq.~\eqref{eqn:primitive_eq} now corresponds in this basis to the linear wave operator

-The eigenfrequencies of Eq.~\eqref{eqn:stratified_matrix} are $\omega_\pm = \pm \sqrt{f^2+ k^2/k_z^2}$ and $\omega_0 = 0$ with corresponding eigenvectors:
+The eigenfrequencies of Eq.~\eqref{eqn:stratified_matrix} are $\omega_\pm = \pm \sqrt{f_0^2+ k^2/k_z^2}$ and $\omega_0 = 0$ with corresponding eigenvectors:

-where $k^2 = k_x^2 +k_y^2$, and $\mathcal{N}_{1,2}$ are normalization constants.
-The Chern number can be calculated analytically by computing the integral of the Berry curvature over $k$ (odd viscosity can be used to regularize the integrand at large wavenumber).
-We consider the positive frequency eigenvector at fixed non-zero $k_z$.
-The Berry connection is